Massive photons: an infrared regularization scheme for lattice QCD+QED

-We carry out two independent analyses to test the viability of our proposal: 1) an infinite volume extrapolation of the $m_\gamma=0$ mass differences, as is conventionally performed, and 2) a combined $m_\gamma\to0$ and $L\to\infty$ extrapolation of mass differences using data at a {\it fixed} finite volume.
+We carry out two independent analyses to test the viability of our proposal: (1) an infinite-volume extrapolation of $\textrm{QED}_{TL}$ induced mass differences, as is conventionally performed, and (2) an $m_\gamma\to0$ extrapolation of $\textrm{QED}_{M}$ induced mass differences using data at a {\it single} FV, but after having first removed the lowest order FV contributions $\delta_L M$.
 Both types of extrapolation were performed using \Eq{extrap}, noting that many of the lowest-order contributions are fixed by theory.
-In the case of the $m_\gamma$ extrapolations, for sufficiently large $m_\gamma L$, the contributions from the second summand become highly suppressed, thus enabling a reliable infinite volume extrapolation for fixed $L$.
-The numerical and theoretical volume corrections are in excellent agreement down to at least $m_\gamma L \sim 1$.

-Results for the first analysis are provided in Table~\ref{tab:results_L_extrap} and representative fits are shown in Figure~\ref{fig:nucleon_mass_diff_coulomb} (taking $K_L=1$).
-Results for the combined extrapolation on $24^3$ and $32^3$ ensembles (taking $K_L=1$) are provided in Table~\ref{tab:results_mg_extrap} and representative fits are displayed in Figure~\ref{fig:nucleon_mass_split_shift}.
-Corresponding $48^3$ extrapolations for the kaon and nucleon mass difference are consistent with these to within $1\sigma$ and $2\sigma$, respectively.
-A global weighted average of all our fits yields the extrapolated electromagnetic splittings
+Results for the first analysis, using all three volumes, are provided in \Tab{results_L_extrap} and representative fits are shown in \Fig{nucleon_mass_diff_coulomb}.
+Results for the second analysis on the smallest volume are provided in \Tab{results_mg_extrap} for comparison, and shown in \Fig{nucleon_mass_split_shift}.
+Analogous $\textrm{QED}_{M}$ extrapolations, performed at each of the three volumes, are summarized in \Fig{histograms} and are consistent not only with each other, but also the $\textrm{QED}_{TL}$ extrapolations.
+In all cases, we find that the numerical and theoretical mass corrections are in excellent agreement down to at least $m_\gamma L \sim 1$.

-where the first uncertainty is our combined statistical and systematic fitting uncertainties and the second is our conservative estimate of the mistuning uncertainty.